You may also like:

 Landlords should provide their tenants with a copy of the latest safety check record within 28 days of its completion.
 If new tenants move into your property, you should provide them with a copy of the latest Gas Safety Check.
 The record must include:

 If an engineer has noticed a defect, he should provide you with the recommendations for any further work that is required.
 The gas safety record, together with any documents related to appliances repairs, should be kept for two years from the issue date.
+You can also consider the idea of investing in a landlord boiler cover plan that includes a gas safety certificate.

 Let’s say you have inspected your old boiler in January 2020.
 Due to some circumstances, you get a new boiler in June.
 Here comes the question of whether you need to perform another inspection before the previous Gas Safety Check expires.